background

 Simply put, upselling is the practice of convincing existing customers to spend even more by offering upgrades to their current purchases, the option to add more capabilities, and/or loyalty discounts.

-At its core, revenue is a function of price and quantity.
+At its core, the revenue of a company is the product of price and quantity.

 Revenue = Price × Quantity